ProjectLighthouseCAU/nighthouse/examples/browser/README.md

-# Litehouse Browser Example
+# Nighthouse Browser Example

-A small example showcasing how Litehouse can be used in a simple web app.
+A small example showcasing how Nighthouse can be used in a simple web app.

 ## Getting Started